vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

   - Memory: 8 GB RAM
   - Graphics: Vulkan 1.4 capable

-> The Wine builds provided by Vinegar are compiled to utilize the SSE4.1 CPU instruction set for further optimization, so CPUs that don't support this instruction set are unable to run Studio.
-There is little reason to change this, as Sober requires at least said CPU instruction set to run.
+> The Wine builds provided by Vinegar have been compiled to utilize the SSE4.1 CPU instruction set for further optimization, so CPUs that don't support this instruction set are unable to run Studio.
+There is little reason to change this, as Sober requires at least said CPU instruction set in order to run.

 ## Instructions
 ### To install